playableprints/blender-helpers/README.md

 ```

 #### hollow
 Hollows a solid model for resin printing by adding a solidify modifier.
 Reduces resin usage and print time.
+You will need to add drain holes as a separate step.

 ```bash
 ./bin/hollow.sh model.stl                           # Default wall thickness (2mm)